-These reports generated 33 recommendations, of which none were high, 25 were medium and 8 were categorised as low and confirms significant improvement on preceding years' audit performance
+These reports generated 19 recommendations, of which none were high, 10 were medium and 9 were categorised as low and confirms continuing significant improvement on preceding years' audit performance.

 TCBC's Annual Opinion was that they were satisfied that sufficient internal audit work has been undertaken to allow an overall opinion to be given as to the adequacy and effectiveness of governance, risk management and control of the SRS's framework of governance.
-TCBC's Annual Opinion was satisfactory, recognising a continuing consolidation of the improvement from previous years.
+TCBC's Annual Opinion was generally satisfactory, with some improvement required.